MQ_MAS_HOR_RGB_POS.png

 Users can view details of each research paper; allows them to add or edit a claim in percentages to attain grant.

 These users then have to negotiate their claims to reach a 100%.
 In this scenario, shown in the right panel are users Benjamin Jackson and Sally Kensington who had individually claimed a 100%.
-They would contact each other and either escalate the dispute to the faculty or negotiate amongst themselves to split the claim.

 User Problem